ealexey/wine_type_prediction/README.md

 12 - quality (score between 0 and 10)

-Logistic regression was used to classify a wine for white or red based on its chemical components.
+Logistic regression was used to classify wine for white or red based on its features.

-The accuracy, precision, and recall of the model is pretty high around 0.99
+Classification report:
+              precision    recall  f1-score   support

+           0       0.99      0.99      0.99      1225
+           1       0.98      0.96      0.97       400

+    accuracy                           0.98      1625
+   macro avg       0.98      0.98      0.98      1625
+weighted avg       0.98      0.98      0.98      1625

+Conclusion: The most important features to discriminate between white wine and red wine are: total sulfur dioxide: about 3 times higher in white wine in comparison with red wine residual sugar: about 3 times higher in white wine in comparison with red wine
+chlorides: about 2 times higher in red wine in comparison with white wine volatile acidity: about 2 times higher in red wine in comparison with white wine